oracle/graal/docs/reference-manual/native-image/guides/include-reachability-metadata-gradle.md

     **3** Add a dependency on the [H2 Database](https://www.h2database.com/html/main.html), an open source SQL database for Java.
 The application interacts with this database through the JDBC driver.

     **4** You can pass parameters to the `native-image` tool in the `graalvmNative` plugin configuration.
-In individual `buildArgs` you can pass parameters exactly the same way as you do from a command line.
-The `-Ob` option to enable quick build mode (recommended during development only) is used as an example. `imageName.set()` is used to specify the name for the resulting binary.
+In individual `buildArgs` you can pass parameters exactly the same way as you do on the command line.
+The `-Ob` option to enable the quick build mode (recommended during development only) is used as an example. `imageName.set()` is used to specify the name for the resulting binary.
 Learn about other configuration options from the [plugin's documentation](https://graalvm.github.io/native-build-tools/latest/gradle-plugin.html#configuration).

-5. The plugin is not yet available on the Gradle Plugin Portal, so declare an additional plugin repository.
+4. The plugin is not yet available on the Gradle Plugin Portal, so declare an additional plugin repository.
 Open the _settings.gradle_ file and replace the default content with this:
     ```
     pluginManagement {
         repositories {